 Four Reasons Not To Celebrate the Fourth of July

 America talks the talk and has for hundreds of years.
 In order for July 4th to mean anything other than amputations-by-explosive however, the United States needs an ethical overhaul.
 I refuse to celebrate the sovereignty of the elite, and I invite you to join me.
-Here you’ll find plenty of information to stoke your fires.
+You’ll find plenty of information to stoke your fires here.
 I’ll put coffee on.

 It should be stated that I’m not advocating all-out chaos.
 To hold and reflect the needs of our population, we need structure.
 Just not this one.

 You don’t need a uterus to know that stripping someone of their autonomy is wrong.
 You do need one, however, to have an opinion about abortion.
 Even if it’s wrong and commits a gross injustice to people.
-Tell your trad-wife cousin this fourth of July she can hold her fucked-up opinions as tight to her chest as she likes.
-That’s her right as an American.
+Tell your trad-wife cousin this fourth of July she can hold her messed-up opinions as tight to her chest as she likes.
+That’s her right as a goddamned American.

 Roe v.
-Wade’s repeal signaled a steep, dark downturn in the course of America’s ever-troubled history.
+Wade’s repeal signaled a steep, dark downturn in the course of America’s troubled history.
 Our government has a lengthy track record of abusing the legal system to enforce class and racial hierarchies.
 Which horrific instance did you just think of?
 When what you are required to do by law commits an injustice to another person, resistance becomes essential.
 This is not about refusing government by and large.
-It’s about saying “No” to the agents of change ostensibly elected by the people.
+It’s about reigning in agents of change ostensibly elected by the people.

 I am sick of hearing “Well, vote!” in response to demands for effectual change.
 What happens when you vote with your conscience and lose?
 What if the majority rule is ethically flawed?
-Votes do not change institutions.
-They reinforce them.
+Votes do not change institutions, they reinforce them.
 The validity of “majority rules” extends to anyone who submits to the idea that the majority is always right.
-We still consider human rights and “civil” rights two different things, and that thinking has consequences.
+We still consider human rights and “civil” rights two different things, and that kind of thinking has consequences.

 Soon people across America will set off fireworks that sound like machine gun fire.
 It’s offensive to me that a kindergartener and a combat veteran can fundamentally share the same trauma.
 There’s been talk of building shooter-proof public schools, turning places of learning into sites of violent anticipation.
-The United States glorifies violence, and has for hundreds of years.
-I believe the reason is two-fold.
-1) It intimidates the outsider, and 2) it excites the perpetrator.
+The United States has glorified violence for hundreds of years.
+I believe the reason is twofold.
+1) It intimidates the outsider, and 2) it thrills the perpetrator.

 I’m thinking of Rebecca Solnit’s book Savage Dreams, specifically her thoughts about nuclear war and the Nevada Test Site.